-In 2007 the bonus plan provided for a bonus pool based on the achievement of a return on common equity goal established by the Board.
-If the pre-established goal is achieved the bonus pool will be fully funded and the executives will receive essentially 100% of their target bonuses which range from 100% (in the case of the CEO) to 50% of base salary.
+In 2008 the bonus plan provided for a bonus pool based on the achievement of a return on common equity goal established by the Board.
+If the pre-established goal is achieved the bonus pool will be fully funded and all employees, including the executives, will receive essentially 100% of their target bonuses which range from 100% (in the case of the CEO) to 50% of base salary.
 If return on common equity is less than the pre-established goal the bonus pool is correspondingly reduced.
 If net income is less than 80% of this goal the bonus pool is eliminated and no bonuses are paid.
-Similarly, if the results exceed the goal, 20% of the excess is added to the bonus pool.
-The bonus program also provides for a discretionary pool which is deducted from the larger pool.
-This discretionary pool is allocated by the Committee based on evaluation of performance as recommended by the CEO.
+Similarly, if the results exceed the goal, 20% of the profits in excess of the goal is added to the bonus pool to be distributed to all employees participating in the Company-wide plan.